-Known as "Home of the Hokies" to locals, people love living in Blacksburg for its college-town feel and access to nature.
-If you're thinking about moving to Blacksburg, Virginia, read on to learn more about what it's like to live in the area.
+Known as "The Pretzel City" to locals, people love living in Reading for its low cost of living and convenient location.
+If you're thinking about moving to Reading, Pennsylvania, read on to learn more about what it's like to live in the area.

 Avg Home Price